 The application process is now open.
 The deadline for the submission of applications is 2 August 2018 for the course commencing 3 September 2018.

 Before submitting your application, please read the Refund Policy and Booking Terms and Conditions.

-The course fee includes online access to the course and the course materials, tutor feedback, and a Woolf Institute Certificate of Completion.
+The course fee includes online access to the course, all course materials, tutor feedback and a Woolf Institute Certificate of Completion.

 A limited number of bursaries are available.